Enterprise Middle School

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 20%)

-- Enterprise Middle School's student population of 368 students has declined by 31% over five school years.
+- Enterprise Middle School's student population of 430 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 6-8|